elementechemlyn/pygpconnect/readme.md

-# GPConnect
+# GPConnect Alpha

-A very simple example of calling the GP Connect API.
+A very simple example of an object to call the GP Connect API.

+This doesn't do anything specifically FHIR yet - it just returns the raw json.

 ## License